jkeohan/rctr-9-8-20/w08d15/intro-to-redux.md

 - RESET

-Here we also use a `switch` statement to implement the conditional logic.
+A `switch` statement is used to implement the conditional logic.
 ```sh
 const counterReducer = (state = 0, action) => {
   switch (action.type) {